Ahead: Dozens of brilliant mom life hacks to make life easier with a baby!

 Also check this post out: Snuggle Me Safety: The Evidence-Based Guide

-This is a popular “baby hack” that you should skip to minimize the risk of SIDS.
+However, this is a popular “baby hack” that you should skip to minimize the risk of SIDS.

-Layering sheets/pads cushions the mattress.
 Padding in the sleep space is highly correlated with suffocation.
 This is why regulated infant mattresses are so firm.

 “Soft mattresses… could create a pocket (or indentation) and increase the chance of rebreathing or suffocation if the infant is placed in or rolls over to the prone position.” – AAP